RokNikolic/advent-of-code-golang/README.md

-# Advent of Code 2022
+# Advent of Code with Golang

-My Advent of Code implementations for the year 2022
+- My Advent of Code shenanigans with Golang

-### Go
 - Using Golang version 1.21.0

+### 2022
+- Implemented: 1-6
+- TODO: 7-25